leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 A calculator has a number of binary operators, such as addition, subtraction, and multiplication.
 Structures do not provide an easy way to encode multiple choices.

-Similarly, while a structure is an excellent way to keep track of a fixed set of fields, many applications contain an arbitrary number of elements.
+Similarly, while a structure is an excellent way to keep track of a fixed set of fields, many applications require data that may contain an arbitrary number of elements.
 Most classic data structures, such as trees and lists, have a recursive structure, where the tail of a list is itself a list, or where the left and right branches of a binary tree are themselves binary trees.
 In the aforementioned calculator, the structure of expressions themselves is recursive.
 The summands in an addition expression may themselves be multiplication expressions, for instance.